Validation

 Note

 You can also use any native PHP functions that return boolean and permit at least one parameter, the field data to validate.
-The Validation library never alters the data to validate.

 Rules for File Uploads